Nicole Brown Simpson's sisters want you to remember how she lived, not how she died - KESQ

 “She said, ‘I don’t want to ruin my children’s father’s life,’” Denise Brown recalled to the AP.

 Dominique Brown focused on the couple’s young children, Sydney and Justin, after Nicole’s death.
 For more than a year, as Simpson sat in jail, she helped her aging parents raise them, along with her own son.
 Simpson won back custody after he was acquitted, later moving his children to Florida.
-Dominique said she remains close with the children today — and still doesn’t know quite what to think.
+Dominique said she remains close with the children today.

-“There are kids involved.
-And they don’t have their mother.
-I knew that somebody was to blame and I knew that somehow there was involvement.
-I didn’t know to what extent,” Dominique Brown says in the film, explaining why she refrained from commenting on Simpson’s alleged role during the trial.
-“I still don’t know.”

 Tanya Brown, a decade younger than Nicole, has felt waves of guilt over Nicole’s death.
 At the 10-year mark, she tried to take her own life.
 In treatment, she thought: “She had a perfect opportunity to share something with me, to share her tumultuous relationship, you know?
 And she never did.”